-State laws differ whether non-moving violations even go on your driving record.
-If they are put on your motor vehicle record (MVR) then typically the non-moving violations will stay on it for the same amount of time as a moving violation.
-For example Florida‘s Department of Highway Safety and Motor Vehicles (HSMV) notes that non-moving violations generally do not result in points on your license but will usually appear on your record since they are adjudicated.
+State laws differ on whether non-moving violations even go on your driving record.
+If they are put on your motor vehicle record (MVR) then typically, the non-moving violations will stay on it for the same amount of time as a moving violation.
+For example, Florida‘s Department of Highway Safety and Motor Vehicles (HSMV) notes that non-moving violations generally do not result in points on your license but will usually appear on your record since they are adjudicated.

-Nevada DMV notes that cases which are dismissed or reduced to non-moving violations are not reported.
+Nevada DMV notes that cases that are dismissed or reduced to non-moving violations are not reported.

-To find out if your state places non-moving violations on your driving record contact your state’s Department of Motor Vehicles.
-The DMV can also tell you how long a non-moving violation would stay on your record once placed on there.
+To find out if your state places non-moving violations on your driving record, contact your state’s Department of Motor Vehicles.
+The DMV can also tell you how long a non-moving violation would stay on your record once placed there.

 Get a low-cost car insurance quote here with us.